sts10/sts10.github.io/_posts/2019-02-19-running-cwtch-alpha.markdown

 You can read more about Cwtch either in [this blog post](https://openprivacy.ca/blog/2019/02/14/cwtch-alpha/) or [their main Gitlab repo](https://git.openprivacy.ca/cwtch.im/cwtch).
 But it's basically a decentralized chat application that uses end-to-end encryption for all communication.
 It also uses Tor Onion services to further protect the metadata of communication.

+Important: The developers are keen to point out that "Cwtch is an experimental concept and prototype.
+We do not recommend you use Cwtch today if you require secure communication.
+At least, not yet."
+So you know, don't send sensitive information over Cwtch just yet.

 ## Getting this Alpha release up and running on Ubuntu 18.04

 Note: I'm running Ubuntu 18.04, specifically Kubuntu.
 I had both the Tor Browser and Go installed before attempting this.